FuentesWorks/NickelTracker/README.md

 It is recommended to run the update script right after the `install.sh` script finishes, as the update process will clear some cache files that might have been created while installing.

+## Updating
 To update, run:

 ```
 ./update.sh
 ```

+That's it.

+## TO-DO
+This project is currently a work-in-progress.
+While it is already pretty functional, there are many things still missing:

+- Filter and search transactions, by month, by category, by amount spent, etc..
+- Implement loading status & images
+- Prevent double clicks on actions, for example, to prevent saving the same expense twice
+- Documentation.